RaeesBhatti/skycatch-project/README.md

 The whole system is configured in a serverless fashion.
 * The data extraction is done on Lambda functions which scale up to your account concurrency limit and down to zero.
+* `ImageProcessor` function runs on each `PutObject:*` event, processing the images in events, which means that it is generously saleable.
+And should be able to handle 1 or a thousand of images per second without fail.
+* `CSVExporter` function is currently set to run with a batch size of 10 with DynamoDB steams.
+This can be fine tuned to get the best results in a production env.
 * The data is stored on S3 and DynamoDB.
 And DynamoDB table is configured with `BillingMode: PAY_PER_REQUEST` and only primary key as index, which means that it can handle burst of read and write without any problem and can scale down